 Samsung Galaxy S20 Glass Breakage

-Introduced in February 2020, the Samsung Galaxy S20 phone is the latest of the premier Samsung series.
-The S20 line offered an “Ultra” version with a price point that was several hundreds of dollars over the already high price tag.
+Introduced in February 2020, the Samsung Galaxy S20 phone line offered an “Ultra” version with a price point that was several hundreds of dollars over the already high price tag.
 Customers who paid for the upgraded features, including an improved camera, may have suffered financial harm when the camera glass broke.

-The glass in the Samsung Galaxy S20 phones have been reported to spontaneously fracture.
+The glass in certain Samsung Galaxy S20 phones has been reported to spontaneously fracture.
 These breakages have not been related to phone use or abuse and has occurred even when phone has been kept in secure case.
-Most of the reports have come in the s20 Ultra phone which has a much larger glass plate and has not offered commonly available “screen protectors”.
+Most of the reports have come in the S20 Ultra phone which has a much larger glass plate and was not included with commonly available “screen protectors”.